rexebin/darcula/README.md

-# Dracula Theme - WebStorm Edition
+# Darcula Theme - WebStorm Edition

-This is a Dracula Dark Theme mirroring colors in the Dracula theme in WebStorm by JetBrains.
+This is a Darcula Dark Theme mirroring colors in the Darcula theme in WebStorm by JetBrains.

-This theme start from [dracula/textmate](https://github.com/dracula/textmate/blob/master/Dracula.tmTheme) and then fine-tuned to WebStorm's Dracula Theme.
+This theme start from [Darcula/textmate](https://github.com/Darcula/textmate/blob/master/Darcula.tmTheme) and then fine-tuned to WebStorm's Darcula Theme.

 ![Screenshot](./Screenshot_1.png)